 Whenever we think chest pain, we think heart attack.
 That’s important because any type of chest pain is a serious warning and should be evaluated by emergency medical services right away.
-However, there is a chance it could turn out be a rare form of angina called variant angina.
+However, there is a chance it could turn out be a rare form of angina called variant or Prinzmetal's angina.

 Variant angina is caused by a spasm in a coronary artery that supplies the heart muscle with blood, oxygen, and nutrients.
 A spasm is a sudden, temporary narrowing or tightening of a small part of an artery.
 This spasm results in a temporary situation where the heart does not get enough blood.
 The blockage of blood flow causes the characteristic chest pain associated with angina.

 Coronary artery spasms can occur in people who do not have significant coronary artery disease (CAD).
 CAD occurs a result of atherosclerosis, a narrowing and hardening of the coronary arteries caused by plaque deposits lining artery walls.
-However, some people with variant angina have severe disease in at least one blood vessel.
+However, some people with variant angina have severe disease in at least 1 blood vessel.
 The spasm typically occurs at the site of blockage.
 Fortunately, coronary artery spasm does not typically trigger the series of events that can lead to a heart attack.
 However, if a coronary artery spasm is severe and occurs for a long period of time, a heart attack can occur.

 The symptoms of variant angina include: